 Why was the name Magellan Explorer chosen?

 The name Magellan Explorer is a tribute to what distinguishes Antarctica21.
 Our Company’s story started in Punta Arenas, the hometown to our founders and the capital city of the Chilean region of “Magallanes”, Spanish for Magellan.
 In 1520, the Portuguese explorer discovered the strait that today bears his name, connecting the Atlantic and Pacific oceans.
 At the time of Magellan to the south was the so-called “Terra Australis Incognita”.
 From Punta Arenas many important historic expeditions have left for Antarctica.
 Today the region has a deep connection to Antarctica and remains one of the major international Antarctic gateways.
-As “local actors” steeped in this reality, with all the important advantages that gives us in managing our operation, we decided to recognize Ferdinand Magellan by naming the ship in his honour.
+As “local actors” steeped in this reality, with all the important advantages that gives us in managing our operation, we decided to recognize Ferdinand Magellan by naming the ship in his honor.

 What was your role in the construction of the new ship?